Join our new priority response service

 Neil is a Microbiologist with over 30 years experience in the pharmaceutical industry.
 Neil Treasurer of the Pharmaceutical Quality Group and actively involved in running the annual MHRA/PQG meeting.
 In 2012 he moved back to a role as QA Group manager, QP and RP on the license at AstraZeneca’s second largest manufacturing site at Macclesfield in Cheshire with primary responsible for the site QMS, internal and external inspections, licensing, issue management and recall.
 In 2018 he moved to AstraZeneca Corporate Quality as Global Quality Director primarily responsible as Global Business Process Owner for Complaints.

-QP pharmaceutical formulation and processing part 1 with practical day
+QP pharmaceutical formulation and processing part 1

 First part of the six day formulation and processing course